TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 4 - Configuration Dashboards/3.4.10-consumer-optimize-it/_index.md

 weight: 100
 ---

-The “**Consumer \ Optimize It?**” dashboard complements the main VM configuration dashboard by displaying the actual VMs, with their relevant information.
+The "**Consumer \ Optimize It?**" dashboard complements the main VM configuration dashboard by displaying the actual VMs, with their relevant information.
 It is designed for vSphere administrator and platform team, to facilitate the follow-up action with the VM owners.
 It is a part of 8 dashboards that check the environment for optimization opportunities.

 A suboptimal configuration might not impact performance or increase complexity, but it can be more expensive.

-The dashboard follows the same design consideration with the “Consumer \ Correct it?” dashboard.
+The dashboard follows the same design consideration with the "Consumer \ Correct it?" dashboard.
 In fact, the 8 dashboards that form the Optimization Flow is designed as a set.
 You are meant to use them together as you go through the optimization review process.

 ## How to Use